soundwanders/fieldwing/README.md

 ## Features

-### Conference Selection
+### Division Selection

-- Users can select a college football conference from a dropdown list, or view all FBS and FCS teams at once.
+- Users can select a college football division (FBS or FCS) from a dropdown list, or view all teams at once.
 - A dropdown list selection dynamically populates the teams container, allowing user to scroll through and select their favorite teams.

 ### Week and Year Selection